sunenvidiado-nx/very-simple-state-manager/README.md

 ### 2. Use It In Your UI

-There are three ways to use state managers in your UI:
+There are three ways to make your UI responsive to state changes:

-#### Option 1: StateBuilder
+#### Option 1: `StateBuilder`

-The most basic way to connect state to UI:
+The easiest way to react to state changes:

 ```dart
 class CounterWidget extends StatefulWidget {